Ander Vilariño: Racing career

-In 2011, he made his stock car racing debut as he raced the FIA Racecar Euro Series (the predecessor of the current NASCAR Whelen Euro Series), finishing 3rd overall in the championship after getting 2 wins, 5 podiums, 3 pole positions and 4 fastest laps in of 12 races.
-That same year, Ander raced 4 races on the FIA Speed Euroseries and won the first of them at Spa Francorchamps.
+In 2011, Vilariño made his stock car racing debut as he raced the FIA Racecar Euro Series (the predecessor of the current NASCAR Whelen Euro Series), finishing third overall in the championship after getting two wins, five podiums, three pole positions and four fastest laps in of 12 races.
+That same year, Vilariño raced four races on the FIA Speed Euroseries and won the first of them at Spa Francorchamps.
 In 2011 Vilarino also took part in one V de V European Endurance Challenge Race, the Jarama 4 Hours and scored an overall victory in the race.
-In 2012, Vilariño stayed in the Racecar Euro Series, where he would become the first series champion under official NASCAR sanctioning after he scored 6 race wins and 8 podiums. and he was locked into the 2013 UNOH Battle at the Beach at Daytona International Speedway, finishing 23rd after suffering an engine problem on lap 98.
+In 2012, Vilariño stayed in the Racecar Euro Series, where he would become the first series champion under official NASCAR sanctioning after he scored six race wins and 8 podiums. and he was locked into the 2013 UNOH Battle at the Beach at Daytona International Speedway, finishing 23rd after suffering an engine problem on lap 98.

-Vilariño successfully defended his title in 2013, having scored 7 race wins and 10 podiums on his way to win his second Euro Series title.
-In 2014, Vilariño would narrowly lose the title by just 1 point from Anthony Kumpen, having scored 3 wins and 10 podiums during the course of the season.
+Vilariño successfully defended his title in 2013, having scored seven race wins and ten podiums on his way to win his second Euro Series title.
+In 2014, Vilariño would narrowly lose the title by just 1 point from Anthony Kumpen, having scored three wins and ten podiums during the course of the season.
 On the same year, Vilariño would also receive an opportunity to race at the NASCAR K&N Pro Series East race at Watkins Glen, although he would ultimately withdraw from the race itself.
-The following year, Vilariño would win his third title after scoring 3 wins, 9 top fives and 12 top ten finishes before he left the series at the end of the year to switch to sports car racing in V de V and GT4 European Series.
+The following year, Vilariño would win his third title after scoring three wins, nine top-fives and twelve top-ten finishes before he left the series at the end of the year to switch to sports car racing in V de V and GT4 European Series.

 Vilariño took part in the NASCAR Whelen Euro Series Recruitment Day testing event that was held at the end of the 2018 season, fueling speculations that Vilariño is going to return to the series in 2019.
 This was later confirmed to be true on 28 March 2019, as Vilariño is announced to be returning to the series after a three-year absence with Racing Engineering for the 2019 season.
 He would finish the season in fifth place after scoring two victories, both in his home race at Valencia.

-In 2020, Vilariño moved to DF1 Racing but did not race that year due to family and business concerns brought on by the COVID-19 pandemic.
+In 2020, Vilariño was originally scheduled to move to DF1 Racing, but did not race that year due to family and business concerns brought on by the COVID-19 pandemic.